Ionesco’s ‘Exit the King’ @ Undermain Theatre

 Karren Parrish is all over the palace as Juliette—nurse, housekeeper, cook, and general labor pool—explaining in an Irish brogue to her insanely condescending boss that she endures a lot of misery in her work.
 The spoiled king will never know the grueling pain of her labors, but babbles as if he knows just what she feels.

-The king’s confused but very loyal Guard (a delightfully addled Dennis Raveneau in thin armor, channeling both Don Quixote and the Tin Man) runs through the ragged palace shouting out that his majesty will be famous forever—for just about everything that ever happened.
+The king’s confused but loyal Guard (a delightfully addled Dennis Raveneau in thin armor, channeling both Don Quixote and the Tin Man) runs through the ragged palace shouting out that his majesty will be famous forever—for just about everything that ever happened.
 Naïve and exuberant, the Guard claims the king wrote Shakespeare’s plays, and invented the plough and dynamite.
 He even invented electric cars, according to his biggest fan—a bid for immortality, if I ever heard one.

 Jim Jorgensen is creepy and funny, taking on the mannerisms of expert bossiness as The Doctor, Surgeon, Executioner, Bacteriologist and Astrologer.
 He rubs his hands together with practiced authority as he reminds the king there’s no use yelling for help: the world’s falling apart too, keeping pace with the king’s decline.
-No way, he reports, to lock up a couple of rebels; the tower is crumbling, the sun is off course and “the Milky Way is curdling.”
+No way, he reports, to lock up a couple of rebels; the tower is crumbling, the sun is off course, and “the Milky Way is curdling.”
 Crying “alas” doesn’t begin to cover it in this kingdom.

 As last moments tick by, the stage begins to empty of the court members.
 We see videos of their faces projected on the palace columns (design by Rob Menzel), bodiless ghosts whose image remains in the dying king’s mind.
 Only Marguerite stands by to the end, as Dubose’s Berenger, makeup long since removed, collapses on the throne.
 A loud heartbeat echoes through the empty halls, and lights flicker.
 Paul Semrad designed the show’s sound, and Steve Woods its lighting, creating an atmosphere of dark finality as the king slowly, inevitably loosens his grip on life.